my-language-skills/simple-metadata/doc/doc-conf-page.md

 | A20 | WP-Core | reviewebBy         | People or organizations that have reviewed the content on this web page for accuracy and/or completeness. |
 | A28 | WP-Core | primaryImageOfPage | Indicates the main image on the page.                                                                     |

 primaryImageOfPage

+WebPage is a parent type with several child types:

 #### AboutPage